Chanakya-dev/MondayBatch2/README.md

 2) Take Input as String from Scanner, Iterate it using for loop for 5 times ?

-3) Take Input as a char from scanner and iterate it for 5 times ?
+3) Take Input as a char from scanner and iterate it using while loop for 5 times ?